 Complainant alleges that a judge from the United States District Court for the District of Columbia has engaged in conduct prejudicial to the effective and expeditious administration of the business of the courts.
-Specifically, complainant alleges that the subject judge has filed a defective oath of office.
+Although it is difficult to determine the true nature of the complaint, it appears that complainant is alleging that the subject judge has denied complainant access to the courts by refusing to file complainant's petition for writ of habeas corpus.
 Complainant's allegation, however, does not provide any grounds for action against the subject judge.